ombulabs/blog/_posts/2020-07-22-internal-projects.markdown

 route before us, we found it somehow didn't quite fit the bill - we wanted internal documentation, not an internal encyclopedia - and it wound up languishing.
-We cast around for alternatives for a long time, until we found Tetra, which seems to do the job for now.
+We cast around for alternatives for a long time, until we found [Tettra](https://tettra.com/), which seems to do the job for now.

 We've found that carefully, mindfully considering internal problems and implementing our own solutions to them where necessary is a useful